George Armstrong (footballer)

+Arsenal F.C. in 1964, George Armstrong sits to the far right of the bench.

 George "Geordie" Armstrong (9 August 1944 – 1 November 2000) was an English football player and coach, who was mostly associated with Arsenal.
 A winger, Armstrong made his Arsenal debut in 1962 at the age of 17 and went on to make 621 appearances – which was then an all-time club record – before he left Highbury in 1977.
 He spent a season each with Leicester City and Stockport County, and then took up coaching, both domestically and abroad.
 After a year as Kuwait national team manager, Armstrong returned to Arsenal as reserve-team coach in 1990, a post which he held for the remaining ten years of his life.

 Playing career

 Armstrong was born in Kipling Avenue, Hebburn, County Durham.
 After leaving school he took up an apprenticeship as an electrician, at Hawthorne Leslie and played works football with his older brothers.
 He had an unsuccessful trial with Grimsby Town, and was on the books of Newcastle United as an amateur.
 The Newcastle United coaching staff fell out with Armstrong following a mix up which resulted in Armstrong missing one game, consequentially as a result of the fall out, the stubborn Newcastle staff would rarely pick him.
 He signed for Arsenal early in the 1961–62 season.

 Armstrong arrived at Highbury as an inside forward but was soon switched to the wing.
 He made his senior debut while still only 17, against Blackpool on 24 February 1962 in a match that Arsenal won 1–0.
 Although he started out as understudy to Johnny MacLeod and Alan Skirton, by the 1963–64 season he had become a regular in the side, and in 1964–65 he missed only two matches.

 Over time Armstrong became one of Arsenal's most consistent players, who was noted for the quality and accuracy of his crossing and corner kicks, as well as for his tireless running along the wing.
 He primarily played on the left, but was also effective on the right.
 Signed by George Swindin but maturing under Billy Wright's management, he was one of several players from the Wright era such as Jon Sammels and Peter Storey who became an integral part of successor Bertie Mee's Arsenal side.